gsauthof/cgmemtime/README.md

   session, too.
 Memusg then sums the VMSize value of each process of that session up and returns the maximum when the session leader exits.
-Note, that this method is not reliable, because child processes may be still alive after the session leader has exited and they may also create new session during there runtime, thus escaping the measuring via memusg.
+Note, that this method is not reliable, because child processes may still be alive after the session leader has exited and they may also create new sessions during their runtime, thus escaping the measurement via memusg.

 [mib]: http://en.wikipedia.org/wiki/Mebibyte